IT graduate jobs

 Cyber security analyst

 Sometimes referred to as an information security analyst or cyber intelligence analyst, you'll protect an organisation by preventing, detecting and managing cyber threats.
-You could offer advisory services to clients or work to protect the security of the organisation you work for.
+You could offer advisory services to clients or work to protect the security of your organisation.

-In such a fast-growing field, there's currently a skills shortage, which means with the right knowledge and experience you could thrive.
+In such a fast-growing field, there's currently a skills shortage, which means you could thrive with the right knowledge and experience.
 You'll usually start in an entry-level or junior role, but after several years you could become a senior cyber security analyst or consultant.

 Read about life as a cyber security analyst and explore cyber security training.